Anthonymoe/sql-to-do-list/README.md

 - create db w/table and some test data
 - connect to db and do a test query (SELECT *)

-Phase 2: POST
+Phase 2:

-Phase 3: DELETE

-Phase 4: UPDATE
+- create front end experience that allows a user to create a task.